viezel/filament-tour/README.md

 # Bring the power of DriverJs to your Filament panels and start a tour !

+## Due to a heavy workload, I'm unable to continue fixing and improving Filament-Tour.
+## But if you feel like patching it, modifying it or rewriting it, don't hesitate to contribute to the project!

 With the power of [DriverJS](https://driverjs.com) bring to your users an elegant way to discover your panels !